ericshao9/full-stack-project/README.md

 # full-stack-project

-MGS 406 Flask Project Demo
+MGS 406 Full Stack Project

+# This is a full stack project has a home page, a page to order food, and a page for the chef/kitchen to see the orders.
+The transactional data is held in a MySQL database.

-Development Server
+# Development Server

 If you have a Python virtual environment, activate it with the following command: